about this course // syllabus

 Course Objectives

-• Students will become fluent in basic topics of probability: randomness, uncertainty, estimation, and prediction; Probability and expectation, conditional probabilities, and random variables; mean, variance, expectation.
+- become fluent in basic topics of probability: randomness, uncertainty, estimation, and prediction; probability and expectation, conditional probabilities, and random variables; mean, variance, expectation.

-• Students will learn how to pick realistic simulation parameters by fitting models to data.
-This includes: the central limit theorem, the method of moments fitting, minimum variance estimartors, and discussions of outliers, overdispersion, scale mixtures, goodness of fit.
+- learn how to pick realistic simulation parameters by fitting models to data.
+This includes: the central limit theorem, the method of moments fitting, minimum variance estimators, and discussions of outliers, overdispersion, goodness of fit.

 Prerequisites: